Why Is There a Nursing Shortage? Factors, Impacts & Solutions

-Factors Contributing to the Nursing Shortage
+History of the Nursing Shortage

 - Higher hospital census and greater acuity.
 Acuity has been rapidly rising in hospitals, with only the sickest patients requiring hospitalization.
-This has been due to a declining average length of stay and technologies that allow for rapid assessment, treatment, and discharge.
+This has been due to a declining average length of stay and technologies that allow for rapid assessment, treatment and discharge.
 Hospitals are taking on the appearance of large intensive care units with most patients receiving specialized treatment.

 How Will the Shortage Impact Employment?